Southern Baptists pick president who worked for racial unity

 Jennifer Lyell, one of several survivors of sexual abuse in Southern Baptist churches who has been advocating for convention reforms, also applauded the result: “I know that no SBC President alone can resolve the systemic problems with abuse of power & unrepentant sin in SBC leadership,” she tweeted.
 “I am immensely thankful that a shepherd who listens was elected.”

-The recently surfaced recordings and letters regarding sexual abuse purport to show some leaders tried to slow-walk efforts to hold churches accountable and to intimidate and retaliate against those who advocated on the issue.
-Stone was specifically called out as pushing back against accountability efforts, an accusation he has called outrageous.
+“Tough beat,” SBC Executive Committee member Rod D. Martin tweeted.
+“But it’s the work of a single year.
+We fought the entire denominational machine, plus all their MSM friends.
+We didn’t win.
+But this result shows we can.”

-Stone received 36% of the votes in the first ballot Tuesday, followed by Litton at 32%.
+Stone received 36% of the votes in the first ballot, followed by Litton at 32%.
 That eliminated two other candidates including longtime Southern Baptist Theological Seminary president Albert Mohler, who got 26%.

+"My prayers and congratulations are with Pastor Ed Litton as Southern Baptists continue to serve our churches and communities,” Stone said in a statement after the final result was announced.

 Delegates also approved a strategic plan seeking to increase churches, missionaries, giving and teen ministry, the latest in a series of efforts to reverse steady declines in membership and baptisms over the past 15 years.
 Membership is now 14 million.